 FIRE INVESTIGATION & CIVIL ENGINEERING

 Mr. Harkness holds a Bachelor of Science degree in Engineering Science from Manchester College and a Bachelor of Science degree in Civil Engineering from Purdue University.
 He currently serves as a Lieutenant with the Indianapolis Fire Department, where he has worked since 2004.
-He is certified as a First Class Firefighter, an EMT-Basic and a Hazardous Materials Technician.
+He is certified as a First Class Firefighter, an EMT-Basic, a Fire Investigator I and a Hazardous Materials Technician.
 Mr. Harkness has had his C.F.E.I. accreditation since 2012 and has been a registered professional engineer in Indiana since 1999.
+In 2018 he became a Certified Vehicle Fire Investigator, expanding his extensive knowledge base to the unique characteristics of vehicle fires.

 In his previous position as a Project Fire Investigator at American Structurepoint, Inc., Mr. Harkness conducted fire origin and cause (O&C) investigations involving commercial and residential structures and vehicle fires per NFPA 921.
 He assisted in fire scene excavation and collection of evidence while following chain of custody protocols.
 Mr. Harkness has provided investigations for insurance companies, large energy companies, and attorneys.
 He provided reports summarizing the results of the investigation including fire damage diagramming and photographic documentation.